Homemade production of bleach disinfectant

 Step one: preparing the materials

-D the bottle top
+- screw the bottle top back on;

-Connect the tip and the negative (black) electrode, without the plastic
+picture 4 Connect the tip and the negative (black) electrode, without the plastic |

 What happens